Income Annuities, Cost of Living Adjustments, and Inflation Protection

 More on the economics of COLAs

 So the real question is, if adding a COLA rider makes sense to you emotionally, but it doesn't make economic sense, should you add a COLA to your annuity?
-Perhaps only if you are very very sure you’ll live past the life expectancy estimate an actuary calculates you’ll live.
+Perhaps only if you are very sure you’ll live past the life expectancy estimate an actuary calculates you’ll live.
 That’s because you will not break-even on the cost of the COLA rider until you at minimum reach your normal life expectancy.

 Now if you selected a non-refund annuity (one that does not make any guarantees to a beneficiary), it's also possible that you may pass away before you reach that breakeven point.
 Remember, you must live AT LEAST as long as your normal life expectancy to just breakeven with a COLA rider.
 Otherwise buying a COLA does not make actuarial sense.